steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ## Overview of Workflows

 * Add more destinations and an additional source and implement the drag and drop functionality to assign them.
-* Add the destinations and the source to the Modulation Matrix menus and the associated UI and MIDI scripts.
+* Add the destinations and the source to the modulation matrix menus and the associated UI and MIDI scripts.
-* Increase the number of slots in the Modulation Matrix.
+* Increase the number of rows in the modulation matrix.
-* Add more sources and destinations to the Modulation Matrix menus and the associated UI and MIDI scripts.
+* Add more sources and destinations to the modulation matrix menus and the associated UI and MIDI scripts.
 * Copy the templates and resources from the [Example VST Preset](#example-vst-preset) to your macro page.
 * Copy the code of the UI and MIDI scripts from the [Example VST Preset](#example-vst-preset) into the corresponding scripts of your instrument.
 * Change the look of the FX Chain to match the look of your instrument.